Assam: Suspended SP arrested for taking bribe from rape-murder accused's kin | Law-Order

 Ray had taken illegal gratification from the kin of the accused in the girl's murder case for extending undue favours to dilute the case, it said.

-After analysing bank account statements, call detail records and tower locations, CID investigators found that Ray had received an amount of Rs 2 lakh from the accused's family, it said.
+After analysing bank account statements of the accused's family, call detail records, tower locations and geo-location mapping, CID investigators found that Ray had ''received an amount of Rs 2 lakh from the accused's family'', it said.

+Ray had received the amount through the then officer-in-charge of Dhula police station, Utpal Borah, who was arrested by the CID on October 31.

+The then Additional SP Rupam Phukan and three doctors of Mangaldai Civil Hospital -- Arun Chandra Deka, Ajanta Bordoloi and Anupam Sharma, who had conducted the first post-mortem examination -- were arrested on November 7 for ''several commissions and omissions''.

 A 13-year-old domestic help was allegedly raped and killed in June, and an FIR was lodged with Dhula police station.

-The incident led to an outrage, with Chief Minister Himanta Biswa Sarma visiting the girl's family on August 12 following their allegations that the police displayed dereliction of duty in collecting evidence.
+The incident led to an outrage with Chief Minister Himanta Biswa Sarma visiting the girl's family on August 12 following their allegations that the police displayed extreme dereliction of duty in collecting evidence.

+The family had further alleged that the Dhula police station in-charge had put pressure on them to not file a written complaint on the unnatural death.

+''...adequate evidence have been brought on record to prove the offences of molestation, murder, destruction of evidence, attempt to rape under IPC and sexual assault on a minor child under POCSO Act,'' the CID release said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)